cycleplatform/docs-portal/docs/reference/hubs/members-roles-and-permissions/manage-members.md

 ### Inviting New Members
 After navigating to the members tab of hub settings, locate the "Invite Members" box on the right hand side.

-1.Enter the email of the person you wish to invite.
+1. Enter the email of the person you wish to invite.
-2. Select the role this person should have in the hub.
-See here for a breakdown of roles and permissions.
+2. Select the [role](/reference/hubs/members-roles-and-permissions/) this person should have in the hub.
 3. Click "Invite".
 Once your invitation has been sent, you'll receive a notification at the bottom of your screen as confirmation.

-:::info
+:::caution Rank
-Only admins and the owner can invite new hub members.
-Admins cannot invite others to become admins, only the owner has this ability.
+When you are creating an invite, you can only create a user with a role that is lower in [rank](/reference/hubs/members-roles-and-permissions/#rank) than the role of the user you're logged into.
+Example: an admin cannot create other admins.
 :::

 ### Accepting an Invitation
 If you receive a Cycle invitation, you can access your invite by navigating to your account settings and clicking "Hubs".